DHowett/framework-laptop-kmod/README.md

 $ make KDIR=/usr/src/linux-6.5
 ```

+You can install the module systemwide with `make modules_install`.

 ## Usage

-You can install the module systemwide with `make modules_install`, or you can `insmod ./framework_laptop.ko`.
+If the module is installed systemwide, you can load it with
+`modprobe framework_laptop`.
+If you built it manually, you can also use
+`insmod ./framework_laptop.ko`.

 This module requires `cros_ec` and `cros_ec_lpcs` to be loaded and functional.